dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Restructuring and reordering of failure heuritic code in install_tomcat
 - Whitelist prototyping with apt commands
 - Whitelist extensibility to other bash like commands (using strace) and other package managers (yum, etc.....) (wrapper design)
+- Statistical 512 node testing to refine the whitelist.
+Running the APT WHITELIST through a few 512 node tests will statistically augment the integrity of the APT WHITELIST greatly.

 The main objective of these changes is to create a agnostic output failure analysis command installer and orchestrator.